 Commute Trip Reduction program

-We administer the Washington state Commute Trip Reduction (CTR) law to reduce carbon emissions and traffic congestion on the state's busiest commute routes.
-Here, you will find links to resources for employee transportation coordinators, program administrators in jurisdictions and other stakeholders.
+We administer the State Commute Trip Reduction Law to reduce carbon emissions and traffic congestion on the state's busiest commute routes.
+Find information and links to resources for employee transportation coordinators, jurisdiction program administrators and other stakeholders.

 For employer transportation coordinators